MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab03_Set_up_dimensions.md

 ### Steps

+### Task 1

-1. Limit a dimension combination.
+Limit a dimension combination.

-2. From the main Business Central page in the black bar at the top of the page to the right, click the search icon.
+1. From the main Business Central page in the black bar at the top of the page to the right, click the search icon.
 Type **Dimension Combinations**, then select the **Dimension Combinations** link.

-3. In the **Dimension Combinations** page, click on the combination of the CUSTOMERGROUP and SALESPERSON dimension in the matrix.
+3. In the **Dimension Combinations** page, click to select the CUSTOMERGROUP dimension, and then also click to select the SALESPERSON dimension in the matrix.

 4. In the window that opens, select **Limited**.

+### Task 2

-5. Block dimension value combinations.
+1. Block dimension value combinations.

 6. In the **Dimension Combinations** page, click on the **Limited** value of the combination of the CUSTOMERGROUP and SALESPERSON dimension in the